kelvin9314/leetcode-place/problems/844-Backspace-String-Compare/README.md

 # [ Backspace String Compare](https://leetcode.com/problems/backspace-string-compare/)

+## question

-Given two strings S and T, return if they are equal when both are typed into empty text editors. # means a backspace character.
+Given two strings `S` and `T`, return if they are equal when both are typed into empty text editors. # means a backspace character.

 **Example 1:**
 ```